0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 !!! note

-    We no longer support Bor archive snapshots due to unsustainable data growth.
+    Bor archive snapshots are no longer supported due to unsustainable data growth.

 ## Downloading and using client snapshots